We all know that too much stress isn't good for our

 Other good ideas.
 From five minutes of deep breathing

 to a peaceful walk, you always have options.
-Other good options are yoga, qi gong,
+Other good options for

 What about exercise?
 Exercise is essential for health,